 Just last year, Juma said he also had three of his 3-year-old bulls ranked in the top 10 of the ABBI classic standings.
 “That was quite a feat because they take those bulls to the Built Ford Tough,” he explained.
 “It was quite an accomplishment for me.”

 Juma knows first-hand what it takes to make a good rodeo bull.
-He started riding bareback horses and bulls when he was just 10 years old.
-When he moved to Torrington, Wyo., to attend college, he had practiced bulls in his backyard.
+He started riding bareback horses and bulls when he was just 10-years-old.
+When he moved to Torrington, Wyo., to attend college, he had practice bulls in his backyard.

 In the ’90s, Byron acquired his PRCA card and was competing in bull riding, when tragedy hit.
 At a Belle Fouche rodeo, Juma was injured and suffered a detached bicep.
 Knowing that he could no longer ride, he was forced to make a decision – he either needed to sell the bulls in his backyard or start stock contracting.